 Our experience has taught us that being able to identify disputes early on is an essential part of mitigating contractual risks.
 We identify any technical steps that must be actioned in terms of the contract and we work with our clients to achieve a timely and satisfactory resolution of disputes.

 Alternative Dispute Resolution

-- Settlement Conferences are useful and we look to implement those from the outset to better understand the dispute and if no resolution, at least a better understanding and a narrowing of the issues.
-We provide the facilities to hold and engage in these discussions with the other parties adopting a sensible and structured approach to maximise the likelihood of a resolution.
-Often, a partial agreement is a good commercial result;
+Settlement Conferences are useful in that they help working parties to better understand the dispute and if no resolution is reached, then at least a better understanding of the problems at hand and a clarification of the issues make litigation more efficient.
+Harrington Lawyers provides the facilities to hold these conferences with the concerned parties adopting a sensible approach that maximises the likelihood of a resolution.

 Mediation is a forum of dispute resolution growing rapidly in popularity in the industry.
 It may also be encountered when mediation is required through a dispute resolution clause under a contract or via a courts mandate for mediation to take place prior to an actual court proceeding.
 As a result mediation may be an obligatory form of resolution ordered by the court in order to resolve a dispute.
 Mediation works best when both parties to a dispute consent to resolve their differences through the mediation process in the first instance, on a without prejudice basis.

 Often it is an advantage for the mediator to do a site visit and inspection prior to the Construction Mediation meeting and sometimes mediation sessions can even take place on site, which allows for an instant review of the issues at hand surrounding the dispute.
 This is particularly advantageous in matters pertaining to the progress or quality of work and quantum issues.
 Harrington Lawyers intimately understand the array of issues that can arise in construction that can result in disputes.